JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 18. Mesa Boogie Cabclone $300 $150@GC(Not Reactive, Cab Sim, Attenuator, Silent, Headphone out)

 ### Reactive Load Attenuators ###
-1. $899 FRYETTE PS-100 POWER STATION DUAL-MODE AMP (Tubes in this amp, Zero latency, One of the best)
+1. $899 FRYETTE PS-100 POWER STATION DUAL-MODE AMP (Tubes in this amp, Zero latency, One of the best, meant to be super flexible and to be able to drive its own cab)
 1. ----------
 39. $155 Julius Music Box (Reactive Load Box, 8Ohm, 100W)
 38. $200 Julius Music Box (Reactive Load Box, 8Ohm, 200W)